SAFEGUARDING CHILDREN AND ADULTS AT RISK POLICY

 - Get a disclaimer from the carer of the child.

-Ideally HiABC will be able to secure more appropriate accommodation before the child is born.
-If this doesn’t happen and the child is born whilst in HiABC accommodation any regular visitors will need to be included in the risk assessment.
+Ideally we will be able to secure more appropriate accommodation before the child is born.
+If this doesn’t happen any regular visitors will need to be included in the risk assessment.
 Overcrowding may become an issue, therefore alternative, more suitable accommodation may be a better option.

 EHG does not at this present time permit children to reside or stay in any of the properties managed by the charity.
 Should circumstances arise under which this needs to be amended a full child protection policy would need to be approved by the board of trustees prior to any child taking up residence.

-- Parents must obtain the permission of their Empowerment Worker prior to bringing a child into the house.
+- Parents must obtain the permission of their appointed EHG employee prior to bringing a child into the house.
 They may only seek permission in relation to their own children and not in relation to any other children.
-The Empowerment Worker may withhold consent for the tenant to bring their child if they have any concern regarding the safety of the child.
+The EHG employee may withhold consent for the individual to bring their child if they have any concern regarding the safety of the child.

-- Before admission to the property the empowerment Worker will brief the tenant who is the child’s parent about the risks to the child of being in an HIA house.
-The parent will sign an agreement accepting responsibility for the safety and security of the child whilst it is in the HIA house.
+- Before admission to the property EHG employee will brief the tenant who is the child’s parent about the risks to the child of being in the property.
+The parent will sign an agreement accepting responsibility for the safety and security of the child whilst it is there.

 - The parent must agree to supervise and be present with their child at all times whilst in the property and should never leave the child in the care of another person at the property.

-- Whilst the child is visiting their parent in a Hope into Action house responsibility for the control and discipline of that child lies with their parent.
-Prior to the visit the Empowerment Worker should discuss with the parent the need for boundaries and discipline for the child.
+- Whilst the child is visiting their parent responsibility for the control and discipline of that child lies with their parent.
+Prior to the visit the EHG employee should discuss with the parent the need for boundaries and discipline for the child.
 The message that discipline of the child should not be carried out in anger should be made clear to the parent.

-- The tenant should at no point leave their child under the care or supervision of another person.
+- The individual should at no point leave their child under the care or supervision of another person.

 - The parent of the child will take sole responsibility for toileting children, bathing children and changing children’s nappies.
 No other persons should be present whilst these activities are taking place.